Marlamin/modern-map-making/docs/advanced/sandbox-setup.md

 ---

 # Sandbox modding setup
+This guide assumes you've already read, understood and did the relevant parts of the basic guide.
+If not, start [here](/) and circle back at the end of "Getting your map in-game".

 ## Setting up the sandbox
 If you want to do client previews of your maps locally you can use the sandbox for that.
 Note that the sandbox/launcher used in this article is specifically made to only work with a 9.2.7.45745 client.